JolleJolles/pirecorder/README.md

 3. `vid` mode: This mode records a loop of standardized videos based on the custom settings.
 After each reording has finished, the user is asked if a new recording should be started or the recorder should exit.
 Specific settings that can be set for this mode are `vidfps:` the framerate of the video; `vidduration`: the duration of the video; and `viddelay`: extra recording time in seconds that will be added to vidduration, for example to film acclimatisation time for observations but that will be automatically ignored in later tracking of the video.
 Example of filename: "pilot\_180312\_PI13\_S01\_101300.h264".

-### <a name="othmod"></a>Other modules
+### <a name="othmethods></a>Other methods
 In addition to the main recording module, AnimRec contains a couple of other modules to aid in setting-up the rpi to have the best standardized recording parameters:

-1. `setroi()`: a dynamic function that lets the user draw a rectangle on a live stream of the rpi camera to create the region of interest to be used for recording.
+1. `setroi()`: Method that lets the user draw a rectangle on a live stream of the rpi camera to create the region of interest to be used for recording.
-2. `setgains()`: an automatic function that tries to determine the optimal white balance for the current camera position and lighting conditions.
-This function stores a tuple of rg and bg values in a .yml file in the setup directory (that can be updated by the user if needed), which will be automatically loaded by the main *AnimRec* Recorder class.
-To run, simple enter `animrec.setgains()`.
+2. `setgains()`: Method that automatically determines the optimal white balance for the current camera position and lighting conditions.
-3. <a name="task"></a>`imgtask()`: an add-on module for the `Recorder` class that enables the scheduling of automated image recording tasks, such as to record a sequence of images from 7am > 7pm at 1 image/min every day of the week.
+3. <a name="task"></a>`schedule()`: Method that enables the scheduling of automated image and video recording jobs.
-4. `Converter()`: a module to convert videos to `.mp4` format with the option to resize them and print the frame number on the top left corner.
-Uses multiprocessing so multiple videos can be converted simultaniously.
-See the [template notebook](https://github.com/jolleslab/AnimRec/blob/master/notebooks/run-convert.ipynb) for a demo how to use the converter module.
+4. `converter()`: Method that enables converting videos to `.mp4` format with the option to resize them and print a frame number in the top left corner.
+Uses multiprocessing so multiple videos can be converted simultaneously.

 Workflow
 --------
-The workflow for which *AnimRec* was designed is as follows:

 1. Install the latest version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and make sure it is fully up to date with python installed: `sudo apt-get update && sudo apt-get upgrade`.
 2. Set up the rpi with an (IR) camera and position it in such a way that it records the zone of interest (using the `raspistill -t 0 -k` command).
 3. Install *AnimRec* by following the steps [above](#install).
 4. Run the `Recorder` class for the first time to determine the right lighting settings for the camera.
 Camera light levels depend on the following parameters: `brightness`,`iso`,`contrast`, and `compensation`.
 Easiest is to record a single image (use `rectype=img`) and adjust these parameters until satisfied, which are then automatically stored.
 5. Run the `set_roi` function to get the right region of interest to be used for recording, linked to the resolution set with the Recorder class.
 6. Run the `set_gains` function to automatically set the right, standardized white balance.
 7. Now the rpi and AnimRec configuration are fully set up!
 Simply run the `record` function to start your recording.
-For some examples of running above code, [see below](#examples), the [scripts folder](https://github.com/jolleslab/AnimRec/tree/master/scripts), and the [notebooks folder](https://github.com/jolleslab/AnimRec/tree/master/notebooks) in the repository.
+8. Schedule automated recordings with the `schedule` method.

+For an example of working with AnimRec the example [below](#examples) or use one of the sample scripts in the [scripts folder](https://github.com/jolleslab/AnimRec/tree/master/scripts) or documented jupyter notebooks in the [notebooks folder](https://github.com/jolleslab/AnimRec/tree/master/notebooks).

 <a name="examples"></a>Running AnimRec
 --------
 #### Python script
-The most straight forward way to use *AnimRec* is to write a simple python script (e.g. `rpirec.py`) and to run that from the Terminal:
+The most straight forward way to use *AnimRec* is to write a simple python script (e.g. `pirec.py`) and run that from the Terminal:

 ```python
 import animrec